textpattern/textpattern.github.io/tags/shortcodes/custom-short-tags-and-shortcodes.md

 The one difference between the [core short-tags](https://docs.textpattern.io/tags/tag-basics/core-short-tags) and custom short-tags is in relation to the `<txp:output_form>` tag.
 Whenever you create a Textpattern Form intended as a shortcode form (see below), it automatically makes a custom short-tag available for use having the same name as the form.

 For example, a shortcode form might be designed to output an image with caption, wrapped up nicely as an HTML `figure`.
-It just so happens this is explained in the [Image and caption shortcode](image-and-caption-shortcode) doc.
+It just so happens this is explained in the [Image with caption shortcode](image-with-caption-shortcode) doc.
 You might even name the Form, _figure_, if you never needed another type of figure shortcode form.
 Buy doing that, you now have a custom short-tag available for use as:

 ```
 <txp::figure />